Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/proposal/PassiveCoolingNotes.md

 # Assisted Passive Cooling for Majicom

 Our team is developing a cheap, scalable passive cooling system for a solar-powered water purification kiosk in Tanzania.
 The local conditions are warm and humid, with a 6W solar panel powering the system.
-We’re focusing on assisted passive cooling—strategies that help retain cool temperatures rather than actively cooling the water—working with a £150 budget and 3 weeks for testing.
+We’re focusing on assisted passive cooling strategies that help retain cool temperatures rather than actively cooling the water working with a £150 budget and 3 weeks for testing.

 ---